 Photographing a headshot is about facial recognition, Corporate headshots for interview attenders and Actors headshots for casting.

-Subject is looking at the camera, revealing his/her best side.
+The subject is looking at the camera, revealing his/her best side.

 Photography lighting set-up is simplified for quick turn-over, photographing and editing the headshots.